johyexson/Cyclistic_BikeShare_Analysis/README.md

 Casual riders that frequently use classic bikes have higher chances of being converted to annual members, therefore the advertising campaigns should be directed towards them
 # Recommendations
 1. Advertising campaigns should be strategized and geared towards improving the quality of classic bikes in order to attract the interest of more casual riders.
-2. Incentives such as discounts should be included for annual members, especially those using classic bikes.
+2. Free test rides with the remodified classic bikes should be introduced to the casual riders to arouse their interest.
-3. Free test rides with the remodified classic bikes should be introduced to the casual riders to arouse their interest.
+3. Incentives such as discounts should be included for casual riders, especially those using classic bikes.

 # Dashboard
 The dashboard I created in Tableau can be viewed [here.](https://public.tableau.com/app/profile/joy.johnson5229/viz/Cyclistic_BikeShare_16944692451940/CyclisticBikeShareDashboard)